Iranun people: Origins

 The origin of the name "Iranun" remains contested.
 The "Iranun" (archaic "Iranaoan") may have been the original endonym of the ancestral group which later split into the Iranun, Maranao, and Maguindanao people.
 The Iranun and Maranao still speak the language closest to the ancient Proto-Danaw among all of the Danao languages spoken by these groups.

 Regions

 The Iranun are native to the southwestern regions of Mindanao.
 Iranun are found in Maguindanao del Norte (Barira, Buldon, Parang, Matanog, Sultan Mastura, and Sultan Kudarat), Cotabato (Alamada, Banisilan, Carmen, Libungan, and Pigcawayan); Lanao del Norte (Kauswagan and Kolambugan); Lanao del Sur (Balabagan, Kapatagan, Bumbaran, and Picong); Bukidnon (Kalilangan); and Zamboanga del Sur (Pagadian City, San Pablo, Dumalinao, Dimataling and Tukuran).
 The Iranun have also migrated to the other parts of the Philippines, especially in urban areas.

-Iranun have also migrated to the west coast of Sabah, Malaysia (in which they are found in 25 villages around the Kota Belud and Lahad Datu districts).
-They have also settled in Kudat and Likas, Kota Kinabalu, in which they assimilated with the Sama-Bajau, owing to their shared naval history as well as their common Muslim religious beliefs and same ancestral roots in the Bangsamoro region of the Southern Philippines.
+From migrations further westward and southward in the 18th and 19th centuries, Iranun communities are also found in mainly present-day Sabah, Malaysia and Riau and Jambi, Indonesia.
+The west coast of Sabah (in which they are found in 25 villages around the Kota Belud and Lahad Datu districts).
+They have also settled in Kudat and Likas, Kota Kinabalu, in which they assimilated with the Sama-Bajau, owing to their shared naval history and Muslim religious beliefs and same ancestral roots in the Bangsamoro region of the Southern Philippines.

+In Indonesia, the Melayu Timur of Indragiri Hilir, Riau on the eastern coast of Sumatra largely descend from Iranun migrants, particularly in the districts Reteh, Kuala Tungkal, Kuala Sungai Batang, and Benteng.